+(#10443)(#12312)

-Figure 5-2b—MAC data plane architecture for MLD AP and affiliated APs
+Figure 5-2b—MAC data plane architecture for AP MLD and affiliated APs

 An additional function is added for data MPDU reception to distribute the MPDUs to the appropriate MLD upper MAC sublayer based on the type of association with the peer, which is tracked per TA.
-MPDUs received from an MLD non-AP STA peer are delivered to the AP MLD upper MAC, and other MPDUs are delivered to the affiliated AP upper MAC for that link.
+MPDUs received over any link from a STA affiliated with a non-AP MLD (#12041)peer are delivered to the AP MLD upper MAC, and other MPDUs are delivered to the affiliated AP upper MAC for that link.

 Group addressed MSDUs at the DS are not transmitted directly by affiliated APs.
-Instead, the MLD AP processes group addressed MSDUs to the point of assigning a sequence number.
-The MLD AP and affiliated APs then coordinate to power save buffer (if appropriate), assign packet numbers, and encrypt the resulting MPDU in the individual affiliated APs’ stacks.
-The GTK of an affiliated AP is used to encrypt the group addressed frames MPDUs and MMPDUs prior to transmission on the link managed by that affiliated AP.
-The GTK of the corresponding affiliated STA is used to decrypt the group addressed frames MPDUs and MMPDUs received on a link.
-Group addressed MMPDUs generated within the AP MLD upper MAC sublayer shall be transferred to the appropriate affiliated APs for transmission.
+Instead, the AP MLDreceives group addressed MSDUs and assigns a sequence number prior to distributing the group addressed frames to the affiliated APs for transmission(#10278).
+The AP MLD and affiliated APs then coordinate to power save buffer (if appropriate), assign packet numbers, and encrypt the resulting MPDU in the individual affiliated APs’ stacks.
+The GTK of an affiliated AP is used to encrypt the group addressed (#12314)MPDUs and MMPDUs prior to transmission on the link managed by that affiliated AP.
+The GTK of the corresponding affiliated STA is used to decrypt the group addressed (#12314)MPDUs and MMPDUs received on a link.
+Group addressed MMPDUs generated within the AP MLD upper MAC sublayer are(#10444) transferred to the intended(#12315) affiliated APs for transmission.

 NOTE 3—An implementation must confirm that an MSDU that would otherwise be transmitted to peer MLD STAs is still transmitted, even if group addressed filtering of multicast MSDUs is being performed such that the MSDU might not be transmitted by the affiliated APs.